The Boy at the back of the Class Theatre Review

 As you may have guessed the mise en scene is a classroom and the story is told through the gaze of the school children.

-The first half is delivered from the perspective of Alexa (Sasha Desouza-willock), recently bereaved of her Dad and emotionally drawn to the boy with ‘the eyes of a Lion’.
+The first half unfolds through Alexa’s eyes (Sasha Desouza-Willock), recently bereaved and instinctively drawn to the boy with “the eyes of a lion”.

 It sounds like heavy stuff but told with humour and heart, for the most part – we sat laughing.
 The adult cast skilfully embodies the playful, fidgety frivolity of childhood.
 Swinging from the scenery, tugging awkwardly at their sleeves and using lemon sherbets as playground currency.

-We loved the characterisation of Clarissa the ballet loving brat (Zoe Zak) and Michael the gold stars hungry swot ( Abdul-Malik Janneh)
+We loved the characterisation of Clarissa the ballet loving brat and Michael the gold stars hungry swot.

 There is real tenderness coupled with scenes of riotous physicality.
 Fighting and football playing is captured with clever choreography (Kloe Dean and Maisie Carter) and complimenting sound effects (Giles Thomas).